Tommy Steele: Singer

 unverified claim caused controversy, with Steele telling the media "I swore never to divulge what took place and I regret that it has found some way of 'getting into the light'.
 I can only hope he [Elvis] can forgive me."

 Steele starred in a dual role in his second film vehicle, The Duke Wore Jeans, released in March 1958.
 The film's soundtrack topped the UK Albums Chart.
+In August 1957 it was announced Hollywood studios Warner Bros and MGM were interested in Steele.

-In May 1958, Steele was hospitalised after being mobbed by fans at a concert at Caird Hall, Dundee, having had his right arm hurt, chunks of his hair pulled out and his shirt ripped off.
+In May 1958, Steele was hospitalised after being mobbed by fans at a concert at Caird Hall, Dundee, having had his right arm hurt, chunks of his hair pulled out, and his shirt ripped off.
 Steele subsequently largely withdrew from performing concerts and increasingly worked in the theatre.
 He continued to record rock and roll over 1958 and 1959, finding chart success with covers of US hits, including "Come On, Let's Go" and "Tallahassee Lassie".
 In September 1958, he appeared in the first episode of Oh Boy!, Jack Good's ITV series which featured several new British rock and roll stars, including Cliff Richard and Marty Wilde.

 In August 1959, Steele undertook a three-day concert visit to Moscow, where The Tommy Steele Story was screened at the Kremlin.
 In his first colour film, Tommy the Toreador (1959), Steele proved "a real, true Danny Kaye", according to its cinematographer Gilbert Taylor.
 A hit single from the film, "Little White Bull", became a children's favourite after it was released in aid of a cancer research unit for children.

 Considered Britain's first rock and roll star, Steele has been described by AllMusic as "the English teenager who let the genie out of the bottle, even if he wasn't the genie."
 Steele's rock and roll recordings have often divided critical opinion.
 In Yeah Yeah Yeah: The Story of Modern Pop (2013), Bob Stanley describes Steele's early singles as "charming and naïve, endearingly amateurish, with odd smudges of echo and strangely slurred vocals".
-In his 1970 book Revolt into Style: The Pop Arts in Britain, George Melly derided Steele’s films of being emblematic of the "castration of early rock and roll".
+In his 1970 book Revolt into Style: The Pop Arts in Britain, George Melly derided Steele’s films as being emblematic of the "castration of early rock and roll".
 In 2009, the greatest hits collection The Very Best of Tommy Steele reached the Top 40 in the UK Albums Chart, the first UK chart entry for Steele in over 46 years.